February 15, 2001

 Hon.
 Gordon Wilson, Minister of Forests

 Hon.
-Ian Waddell, Minister of Environment, Lands and Parks
+Ian Waddell, Minister of Environment,

 Hon.
 Jim Doyle, Minister of Municipal Affairs